SyntaxNova/DBMS-Practical/README.md

 viii) Find number of parts supplied by each supplier<br>

-SPPU SE IT/CS Sample Practical exam questions and answers (2019 pattern)
+SPPU SE IT/CS Sample Practical questions and answers (2019 pattern)